 2) Early experiments with nuclear power showed both its promise and challenges

-By examining these historical attempts, researchers today are better equipped to
+By examining these historical attempts, researchers today are better equipped to overcome similar hurdles in their own projects.

 Moreover, studying past technological innovations helps identify recurring themes that can guide future research.
 For instance: